freedom, gothic, contrasts

 Belgium is a small country, but it is of great interest from an architectural, cultural and other points of view!
-Although the traditional tourist route does not go further than Brussels and Bruges, in Belgium there are many more incredibly beautiful places: Leuven, Tournai, Mechelen, Antwerp.
-Each city is unique, each place is delightful and inspires.
-However, Belgium is a country of great contrasts, which should be prepared for.
+Although the traditional route for tourists does not go further than Brussels and Bruges, there are still many incredibly beautiful places in Belgium: Leuven, Tournai, Mechelen, Antwerp.
+Each city is unique, each place delights and inspires.
+Belgium, however, is a country of great contrasts that you should be prepared for.

-Feel all contrasts of Belgium in surrealistic city of Brussels
+Feel all the contrasts of Belgium in Brussels

-See one of the largest Cathedrals in Europe - Notre Dame de Tournai
+Visit one of the largest cathedrals in Europe - Notre Dame de Tournai

-Walk through the old town streets of the once richest city in Europe - Antwerp
+Walk the streets of the once richest city in Europe - Antwerp

-Learn about the history of the Second World War in Belgium in the Museum "In Flanders Fields", Ypres
+Learn about the history of World War II in Belgium at the Museum "In the Fields of Flanders", Ypres

-Learn about the exploits of Napoleon in the Battle of Waterloo, Waterloo
+Learn about Napoleon's exploits at the Battle of Waterloo, Waterloo

-Swim in the cold North Sea on the coast of De Haan or Oostende
+Swim in the cold North Sea on the De Haan and Oostende coasts

 Sights map of Belgium